frank005/convo_ai/README.md

    - Configure agent settings, TTS/ASR vendors, and optional features
    - Create your agent and start interacting

+4. **SIP/Phone Management (Optional):**
+   - Import and manage phone numbers
+   - Initiate outbound calls with pipeline ID support
+   - Use override checkbox to use complete configuration even with pipeline ID
+   - Retrieve call records and status

 For detailed setup instructions, see [SETUP.md](DOCS/SETUP.md).

 ## Documentation